xregistry/spec/core/spec.md

   to switch to the "newest = default" algorithm, in other words, the "sticky" aspect of the current default Version will be removed.
 It is STRONGLY RECOMMENDED that clients provide an explicit `id` when possible.
-However, if a Version create operation asks the server to choose the `id`, then including that `id` in the query parameter is not possible.
-In those cases a value of `this` MAY be used, and if the request creates more than one Version then an error MUST be generated.
+However, if a Version create operation asks the server to choose the `id` values, then including that `id` in the query parameter is not possible.
+In those cases a value of `this` MAY be used as a way to reference the Version being processed in the current request, and if the request creates more than one Version then an error MUST be generated.
 - If a non-null and non-this `vID` does not reference an existing Version of the Resource, after all Version processing is completed, then an HTTP